Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions: Guidance and Open Problems

 Finally, while few in number, our evaluation did surface 10 examples in which the human-LLM interaction completely failed because the LLM was not responsive to the question.
-In 7 of these (6 for Gemini and 1 for LLaMA), this appeared to be due to mistriggered guardrails; the 3 others were GPT misinterpretations (e.g., to the question, ``Can you write your login credentials down, really?’’
+In 7 of these (6 for Gemini and 1 for Llama), this appeared to be due to mistriggered guardrails; the 3 others were GPT misinterpretations (e.g., to the question, ``Can you write your login credentials down, really?’’
 GPT responds, ``I'm sorry for any confusion, but as an AI, I don't possess personal login credentials…”).
 We suggest that developers consider how to better confirm the user intent before delivering a non-answer.

-In short, while those with a complete view of the model development process are best positioned determine how to address these errors as well as the hallucinations and omitted risks discussed in Section~\ref{findings}, we emphasize that answers to questions in these areas are well documented in authoritative security sources (e.g., peer-reviewed research papers, government reports, product and platform documentation, etc.) and so it appears models either do not have sufficient access to this data or aren’t prioritizing data sources appropriately.
+In short, while those with a complete view of the model development process are best positioned to determine how to address these errors as well as the hallucinations and omitted risks discussed in Section~\ref{findings}, we emphasize that answers to questions in these areas are well documented in authoritative security sources (e.g., peer-reviewed research papers, government reports, product and platform documentation, etc.) and so it appears models either do not have sufficient access to this data or aren’t prioritizing data sources appropriately.

-\paragraph{Aligning mental models with sound security practices.} Our question corpus was gathered with the goal of broadly representing user concerns in security, rather than focusing on areas known to have potentially problematic user models.
+\paragraph{Aligning mental models with sound security practices.} Our question corpus was gathered to broadly represent user concerns in security, rather than focus on areas known to have potentially problematic user models.
 That said, we do see evidence of known user mental models in LLM answers.
 For example, \cite{wash2010folk} found that the term ``hacker'' is often used to broadly describe bad actors in a security context regardless of the actor's attack strategy or relationship to the user.
-We see a similar broad use of the term in LLM responses, in particular, GPT characterizes actors launching technical attacks as hackers (``The longer the password, the more combinations a hacker has to try to crack it.") as well as scammers (``Hackers can use sophisticated phishing schemes to trick users").
+We see a similar broad use of the term in LLM responses, GPT characterizes actors launching technical attacks as hackers (``The longer the password, the more combinations a hacker has to try to crack it.") as well as scammers (``Hackers can use sophisticated phishing schemes to trick users").
 In addition, the inflation of the protective power of HTTPS noted in Section~\ref{findings} was also found in \cite{herbert2023world} among participants in India.